What is SASS?

 Compile SASS to CSS

-After completing SASS or SCSS file, we have to compile sass to css.
-This is the Final Step.
-Just remember, browser understand only css file, not sass or scss.
+After completing the SASS or SCSS file, we have to compile Sass to CSS.
+This is the final step.
+Just remember, browsers understand only CSS files, not Sass or SCSS.

-To compile sass to css, open terminal or cmd and follow these step
+To compile Sass to CSS, open the terminal or CMD and follow these steps:

-2. Change directory to project css folder using cd command, exp cd desktop/sass/css .
+2. Change directory to the project's CSS folder using the cd command, e.g., cd desktop/sass/css .

 3. Type sass style.scss style.css or sass style.sass style.css.

-5. Run html page in a web browser
+5. Run the HTML page in a web browser.

-5. Link compiles css file to html page.
+5. Link the compiled CSS file to the HTML page.

 SASS Compilation Example

-Suppose my project name is techaltum, stored in desktop.
-The css file is inside techaltum folder.
-We have to change directory to css of techaltum in desktop to run sass compiler.
+Suppose my project name is techaltum, stored on the desktop.
+The CSS files are inside the techaltum folder.
+We have to change directory to the CSS folder of techaltum on the desktop to run the Sass compiler.

 techaltum/